-While it’s too early to pick fresh cucumbers from the garden, this recipe’s fresh taste can be enjoyed all summer long.
-Make it as a side for your Memorial Day barbecue or take it along to a block party potluck.
+While it’s too early to pick fresh cucumbers from the garden, this seasonal recipe’s fresh taste can be enjoyed all summer long.
+Make this cucumber salad as a side for your Memorial Day barbecue or take it along to a block party potluck.
 It is sure to be a hit!

 This recipe is at its best when you can use garden fresh cucumbers, onions, and dill, but store-bought produce and dried herbs are also delicious.
 If you are very health-conscious, you can omit the sour cream and marinate the vegetables in a simple vinaigrette.